In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 Some of the common things that impact deliverability include:

-Here we have discussed a few easy steps email marketers should take to track and measure the deliverability rate:
+Here, we have discussed a few easy steps email marketers should take for successful email deliverability monitoring:

 Use inbox placement & deliverability tools